kilpkonn/msc-thesis/main.typ

   false => None
 }
 ```
-It can also insert `unreachable!()` macros to places that are never reaced during the program execution.
+It can also insert `unreachable!()` macros to places that are never reached during the program execution.

 RusSol works on the HIR level of abstraction.
 It translates the information from HIR to separation logic rules that SuSLik can understand and feeds them into it.
-After getting back successful response it turns the respose back into Rust code as shown in @russol-workflow.
+After getting back successful response it turns the response back into Rust code as shown in @russol-workflow.

 #figure(
   image("fig/russol-suslik.png", width: 100%),